Immigration to Spain

 Immigration to Spain, which had been very low for much of the country's history, increased sharply in the early 21st century.
-In 1998, immigrants made up just 1.6% of the population, but by 2009, that figure had exceeded 12%.
-Following a decline during the economic crisis, immigration began to rise again after 2015, with a marked acceleration after 2021, with the foreign-born population reaching 19.87% of the total population as of October 2025.
+For example, in 1998, immigrants made up just 1.6% of the population, but by 2009, that figure had exceeded 12%.
+Following a decline during the economic crisis, immigration began to rise again after 2015, with a marked acceleration after 2021, with the foreign-born population now reaching 20.3% of the total population as of January 2026.